SainsburyWellcomeCentre/aeon_docs/src/contributor/index.md

 git describe --tags
 ```

-Create a new tag:
+Create a new tag by incrementing the [version](#versioning) number:
 ```bash
 git tag <tag_name>
 ```

-Push the tag to the main branch:
+Push the tag to the remote repository:
 ```bash
 git push origin <tag_name>
 ```